Accused Army ringleader in Afghan murders goes on trial

 Prosecutors have cast him as the chief instigator among five infantrymen from the 5th Stryker Brigade accused of slaying civilians in random killings staged to look like legitimate combat casualties.

-Seven other soldiers were charged with various lesser offenses, ranging from assault for opening fire at civilians to using illegal drugs.
+Seven others soldiers were charged with various lesser offenses, ranging from assault for opening fire at civilians to using illegal drugs.
 Most have already reached plea deals.

-Gibbs, wearing a dress uniform, sat silently and mostly expressionless for the remainder of the three hours, staring straight ahead as the judge and attorneys for both sides went through the process of choosing a jury panel.
-He occasionally glanced at prosecutors or prospective jurors.

-In the end, five panelists were selected, two enlisted personnel and three officers, the highest-ranked a colonel.

-About 30 witnesses are expected to testify during the court-martial, slated to run at least through next week at Joint Base Lewis-McChord near Tacoma, according to Army spokesman Major Christopher Ophardt.
+About 30 witnesses are expected to testify during the court-martial, slated to run through next week at Joint Base Lewis-McChord near Tacoma, according to Army spokesman Major Christopher Ophardt.

-The court-martial is slated to resume on Monday with opening statements from the prosecution and defense, and the first testimony.
+The first day of proceedings will likely be devoted to selecting a jury panel and handling procedural motions.

 The chief prosecution witness is expected to be the soldier described as Gibbs' right-hand man, Specialist Jeremy Morlock, sentenced in March to 24 years in prison after pleading guilty to three counts of murder for his role in the same killings for which Gibbs is accused.